Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 same idea as one of the window methods.

 But what if we want the modular multiplication to be cheaper?
-A way to achive this is called the Chinese remainder theorem (CRT) , named after Sun Tzu Suan that was a teacher from the century and wrote a book that contained all sorts of riddles and questions.
+A way to achieve this is called the Chinese remainder theorem (CRT) , named after Sun-tzu Suan-ching that was a teacher from the century and wrote a book that contained all sorts of riddles and questions.

 The Chinese remainder theorem addresses the following type of problem.
 One is asked to find a number that leaves a remainder of 0 when divided